Librarian, Professor, Coordinator of Library Collections

 Together the librarians set the vision for a collection that supports teaching and learning.
 We support the Library's Mission of, "responding to our patron's informational needs by developing, maintaining and providing access to a balanced collection of materials and services that reflects the full range of diversity of the college community."

-I have served on the Faculty Senate, been Library Department Chair, and have chaired the Library's 5-year Program Review process.
-My experience on shared governance committees includes: Institutional Planning, Institutional Promotions, Intellectual Property, Diversity, Graduation, Green committee, Teaching & Learning, Tenure and the Curriculum committee.
+I serve on the Faculty Senate, have been Library Department Chair, and have chaired the Library's 5-year Program Review process multiple times.
+My experience on shared governance committees includes: Institutional Planning, Institutional Promotions, Intellectual Property, Diversity, Graduation, Green committee, Teaching & Learning, Tenure, Curriculum, and I currently serve on the College's Technology committee.
 I have also served on numerous Library committees: Higher Learning Commission, Facilities, Web Team, Marketing, promotions, peer review and search committees.
 I have participated in the Consortium of Academic and Research Libraries in Illinois (CARLI) by serving on the Serials and Acquisitions Team, and have chaired the CARLI Collection Management Committee.

 That said, working with students is the most rewarding aspect of my job.
-There is nothing like helping a student achieve, whether in the form of one-on-one research assistance, library classroom instruction, or collection building with faculty.
+There is nothing like helping a student achieve online or in-person, whether in the form of face-to-face research assistance, video conferencing, chat, or group instruction.
 A librarian’s work spans the entire curriculum; it requires broad and in-depth knowledge (the capacity to know something about everything!) computer savvy, honed interpersonal skills and a strong customer service philosophy.

 I have a C.A.S. in Library Science from the University of IL Urbana-Champaign (2008), an M.S. in Library Science from UIUC (1999), a B.A. in English Literature and Spanish Language from UIUC (1997), and an A.A. from Harper College (1994).